helpscout/proxypack/README.md

 For example a file sitting at `https://dhmmnd775wlnp.cloudfront.net/777dddkkh/js/apps/dist/dashboard.js`, will resolve to the dist folder of your webpack targeting the file `dashboard.js`.

-## External Mappings:
+## External Mappings

-You can also target Non-Webpack files or other Webpack builds with the dictionary `externalMappings`, these will be resolved with a `GET Request`.
+You can also target Non-Webpack files or other Webpack builds with the dictionary `externalMappings`, these will be resolved with a standard `HTTP GET REQUEST`.

 ```
 new ProxyPackPlugin({